HarshdeepBhati/Harsh-Web-Browser-App/README.md

 # harsh-web-browser-PyQt
-This is a Web Browser made with PyQt5 using Python Programming Language..
+This is a Web Browser Application made with PyQt5 using Python Programming Language.